Node graph architecture: History

-Abstraction and Complexity
+Abstraction and complexity

 In the paper Hierarchical Small Worlds in Software Architecture author Sergi Valverde argues that most large software systems are built in a modular and hierarchical fashion, and that node graphs can be used to analyze large software systems.
 Many other software analysis papers often use node graphs to analyze large software systems suggesting that node graphs are good models of the internal structure and operation of the software.

-Visual Programming Debate
+Visual programming debate

 Node graphs are a subset of the broader class of visual programming languages.
 Node graphs allow you to design programs in a visual and structured way instead of through the authoring of source code.
 In the film and video game industries node graphs are synonymous with visual programming.
 There is currently some debate on the power, abstraction, and need of node graphs and visual programming languages.